SpringRole/slate/source/index.html.md

 1. Own / Parents
 2. Rented

+<b>Preferred Verification Method</b>

+The key preferred_verification_method can be used (optional) to indicate what method of verification is preferred.
+Values are:

+1. PHYSICAL
+2. POSTAL
+3. DIGITAL

+If not provided, we will decide on the verification method.

 <aside class="notice">
   Company/Candidate can leverage is_candidate_available to set availability of the candidate at home between <b>9am - 5pm</b>